-Open G guitar tuning: From Keith Richards to Hawaiian Slack Key guitar
+Open G guitar tuning: Keith Richards to Hawaiian Slack Key guitar

 Well, sort of.

-- Tune the lowest string, 6, down to D to match string 4
+- Tune the lowest string, 6, down to D, an octave below string 4

-- Tune string 5 down to G, to match string 3.
+- Tune string 5 down to G, an octave below string 3.

-- Then tune string 1 down to D, an octave above string 4 or 6.
+- Then tune string 1 down to D, an octave above string 4, or two octaves above 6.

 Whether played on six strings or five, the magical six-four chord became a key feature of Rolling Stones songs from that point on.

-Another startling revelation about Open G tuning is that in the world of Hawaiian Slack Key Guitar, the Open G tuning is known as “Taro Patch,” the most common tuning used in Slack Key guitar.
+Another startling revelation about Open G tuning is that in the world of Hawaiian Slack Key Guitar, this exact same Open G tuning is known as “Taro Patch Tuning,” the most common tuning used in Slack Key guitar.